vincentntang/vincent-blog-draft/devto-draft.md

 ## Asynchronous Gotchas

 This is a gotcha that you find out later in Vue, and in React.
-In React, there is a built in method called `setState()`.
+In React, there is a built-in method called `setState()`.
 When `setState()` gets called, it gets handled asynchronously in the background.

-Vue is no different, you have a method called `Vue.nextTick()` that awaits the latest update value to the data.
+Vue is no different, you have a method called `Vue.nextTick()` that awaits the latest updated value to the data.

 One lesson I learned is that it's best to set local variables within your methods, and only mutate data attributes as needed.